Compare two cars

 Verdict

 Peugeot appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the American car offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with Peugeot offering somewhat better performance, just enough to call it quicker.
-It does come at a cost though, and that's the fuel consumption...
-I believe that, when we take all into account, we have only one winner here - the Ford.
+It all continues in the same direction, with Ford offering somewhat better performance, just enough to call it quicker.
+To make things even better, it consumps less fuel!
+All together, there's not much more to say, in this case I wouldn't even consider anything but Ford.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
 In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.